 "If you have a complaint about service from this pay phone and are unable to resolve it by calling the repair or refund number or operator, please call the commission at 1-888-333-WUTC (9882)."

 (3) Oral disclosure of rates.
-This subsection applies to all calls from pay phones or other call aggregator locations, including, but not limited to, prison phones and store-and-forward pay phones or "smart" phones.
+This subsection applies to all calls from pay phones or other call aggregator locations, including, but not limited to, prison phones and store-and-forward pay phones.
 When a collect call is placed, both the consumer placing the call and the consumer receiving the call must be given the rate quote options required by this section.

 (a) Oral rate disclosure message required.
 Before an operator-assisted call from a call aggregator location can be connected by an OSP (whether by a presubscribed or other provider), the OSP must first provide an oral rate disclosure message to the consumer.
 If the charges to the consumer do not exceed the benchmark rate in (f) of this subsection, the oral rate disclosure message must comply with the requirements of (b) of this subsection.
 In all other instances, the oral rate disclosure message must comply with the requirements of (c) of this subsection.